Intrinsic Spin Nernst Effect and Chiral Edge Modes in van der Waals Ferromagnetic Insulators: Dzyaloshinskii-Moriya vs. Kitaev Interactions: Introduction

 Chiral edge modes can be excited directly using a monochromatic magnetic field pulse, with fine tuning of the field frequency \cite{MookHingeModes}.
 However, for practical applications, it is essential to rely on quantum transport techniques, as they provide better control and manipulation of these modes while remaining compatible with modern nanotechnologies.
-Applying a temperature gradient, we excite both the bulk and the edge modes in a ferromagnetic layer with confined geometry.
-Without loss of generality, we use the spin parameters of CrI$_3$ as the prototype of 2D vdW ferromagnetis.
+Applying a temperature gradient, we excite both the bulk and edge modes in a ferromagnetic layer with confined geometry.
+Without loss of generality, we use the spin parameters of CrI$_3$ as the prototype of 2D vdW ferromagnets.
 The bulk-boundary correspondence dictates that bulk properties, such as a finite intrinsic Nernst response, are linked to the presence of edge states.
 As a result, we measure the corresponding spin accumulation at the boundaries, which provides direct insight into the interplay between bulk phenomena and edge excitations.
+Very recently, topological magnon edge states in CrI$_3$ were experimentally observed using scanning tunneling microscopy \cite{zhang2024directobservationtopologicalmagnon}.